 The Fire Safety Lead is responsible for coordinating, organizing, and leading the Pyropolis Fire and Rescue Department.
 This Lead should have a history of fire suppression duties, preferably with emergency management supervisory experience.

-Guardians/Perimeter Lead: The Guardians Lead is responsible for securing the event boundary and coordinating with Rangers, LLC, etc. in the event of gatecrashers.
+Guardians/Perimeter Lead: The Guardians Lead is responsible for securing the event boundary and coordinating with Rangers, Catalyst Collective, etc. in the event of gatecrashers.
 Are there participants accidentally meandering beyond the event boundary?
 We got your back and will gently point you back towards the “MAGIC SPARKLE UNICORN RAINBOWS” inside Flipside!
 Hooraaay!!
 Curious, unwaivered, or otherwise non-ticketed persons and/or BEARS trying to sneak into Flipside?
 The Guardians Lead maintains expertise on the event boundary and surrounding terrain; he/she also trains, recruits, supports, and transports our intrepid spooks to keep unticketed folks out and protect the sanctity of our beloved Pyropolis.
 Also, pandas.

 Motto: “Nulli Expugnabilis Hosti”, taken from a military motto originating in Gibraltar.